davist11/jQuery-Stickem/README.md

-Make items sticky as you scroll, to a point.
+Make items sticky as you scroll, to a point. ([See Demo](http://davist11.github.com/jQuery-Stickem/))

 ## Usage